Home > Analyses > Consumer Defensive > Anheuser-Busch InBev SA/NV

 Molson Coors Beverage Company9.6B

-Anheuser-Busch InBev SA/NV holds the 1st position among its competitors, with a market cap 1.09 times larger than the top player (itself).
-The company is above both the average market cap of the top 10 and the median market cap in the sector.
-It is substantially ahead of its closest competitor, Molson Coors Beverage Company, by over 1300%.
+Anheuser-Busch InBev SA/NV ranks 1st among its competitors.
+Its market cap is 1.19x the size of the next largest player.
+The company stands above both the average market cap of the top 10 and the median sector market cap.
+There is a significant gap of -1459.29% to its closest competitor below.

 Comparisons with competitors